Whole Community EM Program Stakeholders

 Follow NassauEM on social media for updates.

-Why develop and adopt a FEMA-approved LMS?
-In addition to documenting local vulnerabilities and ways to reduce damages from natural hazards that are identified during the planning process, before any jurisdiction is eligible to apply for any federal mitigation grant funding, the local government must formally adopt a FEMA-approved Mitigation Strategy.
+Why adopt a FEMA-approved Hazard Mitigation Strategy?
+In addition to documenting local risks and identifying viable ways to reduce current vulnerabilities and future damages from natural hazards, the approved strategy must be formally adopted by the jurisdiction before it is eligible to apply for any federal mitigation assistance funds.

-These links will take you to the 2021-2025 Local Hazard Mitigation Strategy and most current Ranked List of Proposed Mitigation Projects to reduce future damage and losses from natural hazards.
+This link will take you to the most current Ranked List of Proposed Mitigation Projects to reduce future damage and losses from natural hazards.